Bircza

 Bircza is a town in Przemyśl County, Subcarpathian Voivodeship, in south-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Bircza.
-It lies approximately 24 km south-west of Przemyśl and 51 km south-east of the regional capital Rzeszów.

 History

 In 1876 the county seat was moved from Bircza to Dobromil.

 Jewish community of Bircza

-The earliest records of Jewish settlement in the area are from the Sixteenth Century.
-In the Nineteenth Century, the Jewish community grew to become about half the total size of area's residents.
-Initially, the community was part of the Dobromyl community, but by the second half of the Nineteenth Century, it became independent.
+The earliest records of Jewish settlement in the area are from the 16th century.
+In the 19th century, the Jewish community grew to become about half the total size of area's residents.
+Initially, the community was part of the Dobromyl community, but by the second half of the 19th century, it became independent.
 Most of the Jews in Bircza belonged to Dynów Hassidism, but a minority followed the Sadigura rabbis.

 During the conquest of the area by the Russian Empire in the First World War, Cossacks carried out attacks on the Jewish residents, including acts of robbery, rape, and murder.
 Many local Jews fled to escape the violence and, In between the wars, large numbers of the community's Jews emigrated, many to the United States.
 In the 1920s and 1930s, Zionist activity in Bircza increased, particularly in the form of youth groups affiliated with Beitar and ha-Noʿar ha-Tsiyyoni, ha-Shomer ha-Tsaʿir, and Aḥvah.
 During these years, the Jewish community numbered around 1,040 residents out of a total population of 1,930.

 Following the outbreak of the Second World War, Bircza and its environs were part of Polish territory under Soviet occupation, but in June 1941, the Nazi Germans invaded and placed local control in the hands of the Ukrainian Auxiliary Police, which quickly killed sixteen Jewish community notables.

 Soon, various restrictions were placed upon the Jews of Bircza and its surrounding villages, including the requirement of wearing a yellow star of David and participating in forced labour, and much Jewish property was looted.
 Additionally, a Judenrat was established and commanded to transfer ransom payments, valuables, and furs to the Germans.